 "Our data show a Europe in need of tailored interventions which target each country's settings," Sprenger said.

-The disease can also affect other parts of the body and is estimated to bethe second deadliest infectious disease
+The disease can also affect other parts of the body and is estimated to be the second deadliest infectious disease, after HIV/AIDS.

 jar/kms (Reuters, AP, dpa)